 The Arm and Hammer packs struggled to remove coffee and mud stains.
 These stains were both graded a 10 before washing; after washing, they scored an 8.
 With some pre-treating, the stains would have had better outcomes.
 The Arm and Hammer 4-1 is a solid choice for value-based shoppers looking for a good clean or avoiding liquid packets.

-The Seven Generation Free and Clear Packs fight stains, yet remain gentle on the environment and your skin.
+The Seventh Generation Free and Clear Packs fight stains yet remain gentle on the environment and your skin.
 This free and clear laundry option has no dyes or fragrances, making it a notable consideration for most people with sensitive skin.
 This product is Certified by the EPA Safer Choice Program and is a certified USDA Biobased product, which requires the product to contain at least 94% plant-based ingredients.
 Third-party verification brings confidence in the sustainability and accountability of Seventh Generation.
 Its impressive environmental resume doesn't hinder its ability to clean, as it could keep up with most mid-tier detergents.
 It struggled with oil stains, which hurt its cleaning power score, leaving it with a 6 out of 10.

 The Seventh Generation Pods handled our stain strips well.
 However, it particularly struggled with vegetable oil and unused motor oil stains.
 If we pre-treated these stains, we would expect a better outcome.
 We recommend these pods if you're looking to replace your current laundry detergent with an environmentally friendly alternative with capable cleaning power.

-The Tru Earth Eco Strips has taken an innovative approach to convenient laundering, doing away with the plastic jug and the pod itself.
+The Tru Earth Eco-Strip Fresh Linen has taken an innovative approach to convenient laundering, doing away with the plastic jug and the pod itself.
 They are dissolvable sheets shipped inside a recyclable cardboard sleeve.
 The sleeve's footprint is remarkably slim, and the lighter weight and smaller package drastically reduce the carbon footprint associated with transportation based on the efficiency of each trip.
 Tru Earth claims the packaging reduces emissions by 94% based on fuel, which will lead to a decrease in the 900 million jugs discarded in North America.
 Most laundry containers are 100% plastic, while the Tru Earth Pods contain zero plastic.
 The strips are suitable for moderately soiled loads with superficial stains, and they earn an average performance score for cleaning power.

 We are excited to see Tru Earth continue to refine and strengthen their plant-based strips.
 This product's main limitation is its effectiveness against challenging stains such as mud, cocoa, grass, and oil.
 It eliminated a wine stain and removed most of a mustard stain to the same degree as the top-tier detergents.
-Tru Earth provides an innovative option for people willing to pre-treat stains, and for those seeking to reduce their carbon footprint.
+Tru Earth provides an innovative option for people willing to pre-treat stains and for those seeking to reduce their carbon footprint.

-The Persil Disc is a workhorse of a laundry pod.
+The Persil Discs Original is a workhorse of a laundry pod.
 These packets come in large quantities, are designed for large loads, and get the job done by cleaning garment stains effectively.
 We found them to be powerful stain removers, even for large loads.
 In fact, these pods are designed for larger loads and don't work particularly well for small amounts of soiled clothing.
 For households cranking out load after load of laundry, the Persil Disc is a great option.

 We were first greeted by a powerful scent when opening the box of Persil Discs.
 For some of our testers, it felt a little too strong, but others like the way it lingers on fresh loads of laundry for a while.
 Because these pods are so large and potent, they didn't leave our laundry as soft as some of the other pods did.
 This isn't a huge issue, especially if you are more concerned with stain removal and price point, which is where this product excels.